june-777/Udong/README.md

 #### 1. Project Overview.
 (1) Goal.
-Accelate the region community through the information sharing with the neighbor about the academy, hobbies, restaurant, and place something.
+<br>Accelate the region community through the information sharing with the neighbor about the academy, hobbies, restaurant, and place something.

 (2) Team Info.
 - Project Manager : Byungwook Hyeon.